andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Public relations officer
     - Staff member
     - Receptionist
-    - Other
+    - Other:

+---

-*Q2.4*: Does your organization work in a country other than the country in which it is headquartered?
+*Q2.4*: Does your organization work in a country other than `home_country`?

-:   If the respondent answers no, end the survey early since they're not an INGO
+:   If the respondent answers no, skip to Q7.1 and end the survey early since they're not an INGO

     Single answer

     - Yes
     - No

-*Q2.5*: In how many countries does your organization work?

-:   Numeric text field

-    If more than 5, let them choose whichever ones?

-*Q2.6a–d*: Besides the country where your organization has its headquarters country, where does your country work?
+*Q2.5*: Besides `home_country`, where does your organization work?

-:   Autocomplete text field populated with a list of countries

-    Verify that it's not the same as their home country

-    Ask this question 1–4 times, depending on Q2.5
+:   Checkboxes with multiple answers allowed; each country is an option

+    Horrible nasty UX here, but ¯\\\_(ツ)\_/¯.
+There's no good way to do this in Qualtrics

 ---